saucelabs-training/comprehensive-testing-js/README.md

 ### ✅ A new tab open with a simple application should open

+ℹ️ Keep the app running, we will need it to run some sanity tests

 ### Set your env variables

 In a new terminal, run the following commands in that Terminal to set your `SAUCE_USERNAME`, `SAUCE_ACCESS_KEY`, and `SCREENER_API_KEY`: